Automatically Score Tissue Images Like a Pathologist by Transfer Learning: Methods

-\\ \\ To describe the algorithm for the main function $tmaScore()$, assume that the other cancer types for transfer learning are associated with biomarkers NMB, CK56 and CD117 for the simplicity.
-Let the auxiliary set of images for these cancer types be denoted by $\mathcal{W}_{nmb}, \mathcal{W}_{ck56}, \mathcal{W}_{cd117}$, respectively.
-The main function first fits a prediction model, $\mathbb{M}_0$, from the original training set via RF.
-Then, it identifies the transferable set from each auxiliary set among $\mathcal{W}_{nmb}, \mathcal{W}_{ck56}, \mathcal{W}_{cd117}$.
-Add the transferable set to the original training set $\mathcal{T}_r$, re-fit the prediction model, then apply to the test set and report results.
+\\ \\ To describe algorithm for the main function $tmaScore()$, assume that the other cancer types for transfer learning are associated with biomarkers NMB, CK56 and CD117 for simplicity of description.
+Let the set of auxiliary images for these cancer types be denoted by $\mathcal{W}_{nmb}, \mathcal{W}_{ck56}, \mathcal{W}_{cd117}$, respectively.
+Function $tmaScore()$ first fits a prediction model, $\mathbb{M}_0$, from the original training set using RF.
+Then, it identifies the transferable set from each auxiliary set in $\{\mathcal{W}_{nmb}, \mathcal{W}_{ck56}, \mathcal{W}_{cd117}\}$.
+Add the transferable set to the original training set $\mathcal{T}_0$, re-fit the prediction model, then apply it to the test set and report results.
 The main function is implemented as Algorithm~\ref{algorithm:tmaScore}.